ChrisWhealy/wasm_sha3/README.md

        result
    }
    ```
-3. The last step inside the Theta function is to XOR every column value in row `y` with the corresponding value from output of the Theta-D step
+3. The last step inside the Theta function is to XOR every column value in row `y` with the `y`'th value from the Theta-D step output

    ```rust
    fn theta(state: [[u64; 5]; 5]) -> [[u64; 5]; 5] {
        let mut result: [[u64; 5]; 5] = [[0; 5]; 5];